Good to Know

 Good to Know is the fourth studio album by American singer-songwriter JoJo.
 The album was released on May 1, 2020, marking JoJo's first release since leaving Atlantic Records and launching her own record label imprint Clover Music through a joint venture with Warner Records.
 The album's first single "Man" was released on March 13, 2020, along with the song's accompanying music video.
-The promotional single, "Lonely Hearts", was released on April 24, 2020.
-It received critical acclaim from contemporary music critics, with many praising its mature tone as well as JoJo's musical and vocal growth.
 An acoustic version of the album was released on July 10, 2020, assisted by the release of the acoustic version of "Think About You", and later, JoJo would release a deluxe edition of the album on August 28, 2020.
 The deluxe edition was preceded by the release of a new single, "What U Need".
-The deluxe edition also included a remix of "Lonely Hearts" featuring American singer Demi Lovato.

 Concept and title

 On February 21, 2020, JoJo revealed that the album, titled Good to Know, was scheduled for a second quarter release in spring that year.
 "I called the album good to know because of everything I've learned in the past few years – every piece of feedback, criticism (internal or external), whatever it is – it's all just information.
 And it's all good!
 I've been lucky to have the space to reflect on my own journey up to now, and I hope people can take comfort in the fact that I am not anywhere near perfect, and I will never sugarcoat anything.
 We are all constantly living and learning, and that's what makes this life so fun."